aliask/dinkleberry/README.md

-# Dinkleberry
+# Dinkleberry 🫐

-Are you stuck with a D-Link NAS vulnerable to CVE-2024-3272, and no patch in sight?
+Are you one of the 92,000+ people<sup>1</sup> stuck with a D-Link NAS vulnerable to CVE-2024-3272, and no patch in sight?

 This tool uses the exploit itself to patch a vulnerable device.

+<sup>1</sup>: See original disclosure in refs

 ## What it does

-Dinkleberry will execute a command to swap out the vulnerable `nas_sharing.cgi` file with a patched version - overwriting the `system()` call with `nop`s.
+Dinkleberry will execute a command to swap out the vulnerable `nas_sharing.cgi` file with a patched version - overwriting the `system()` call with [NOP](https://en.wikipedia.org/wiki/NOP_(code))s.

 The `/usr/local/modules` folder (where the file lives) is read-only, so instead a copy is created in `/usr/local/config`, and the symlink in `/var/www/cgi-bin` is updated to point to the safe(r) version.

+I have chosen to only NOP the system call so that the command still responds as usual, just without actually executing anything.

 >[!NOTE]
 > The filesystem is re-loaded from flash on boot.
 Applying this patch will only work until you reboot the device.